Warwickshire ASA Rules 2019

 5 Affiliation Fees and Handbooks

-5.1 The affiliation fee for any year shall be set by the Management Team in the previous Autumn and notified to ASA West Midland Region before the end of the previous November.
+5.1 The affiliation fee for any year shall be set by the Management Team in the previous Autumn and notified to Swim England West Midlands before the end of the previous November.

 5.2 Rights of representation and voting at the AGM are conferred on clubs by payment of the affiliation fee.

 5.3 Handbooks shall be provided as follows: One to each Hon.
-Vice-President, Principal Officer, Member of the Executive, non-member of the Executive with an official post and one to each affiliated club together with an electronic version.
+Vice-President, Principal Officer, Member of the Executive, non-member of the Executive with an official post, Technical Secretaries and a printable electronic copy to each affiliated club shall be and placed upon the WASA website.

 6 Liabilities – If, at the end of the financial year the Profits Appropriation Account shows a deficit, each affiliated club shall be liable for a levy proportional to the size of club membership.

-7.1 The Association shall be governed by a Council consisting of the President, President Elect (who shall have the automatic right of succession), Chairman, Finance Officer, General Secretary, Vice-Presidents, Life Members, Past Presidents, Development and Facilities Officer, Diving Secretary, Life Saving Secretary, Masters Secretary, Open Water Secretary, Para Swimming Secretary, Swimming Secretary, Synchronised Swimming Secretary, Water Polo Secretary, Rules and Handbook Officer, Public Relations Officer, Welfare Officer, Workforce Officer, a County Representative on ASA West Midland Region Management Board and two delegates from each affiliated club.
+7.1 The Association shall be governed by a Council consisting of the President, President Elect (who shall have the automatic right of succession), Chairman, Finance Officer, General Secretary, Life Members, Past Presidents, Marketing and Communications Officer, Development and Facilities Officer, Diving Secretary, Life Saving Secretary, Masters Secretary, Open Water Secretary, Para Swimming Secretary, Swimming Secretary, Synchronised Swimming Secretary, Water Polo Secretary, Rules and Handbook Officer, Public Relations Officer, Welfare Officer, Workforce Officer, a County Representative on Swim England West Midland Management Board and two delegates from each affiliated club.
 All of the aforementioned, except for Life Members of the Association, must, at the time of the AGM, be members of a club affiliated to the Association.
 Eleven members shall form a quorum.

-7.4 It will be the responsibility of Council to ensure that possible conflicts of interest are taken into consideration when electing the Officers of the Association.
-It is desirable that, where possible, Officers should not be from the same family or family unit.
-Where this is not possible, at least one of the principal officers should not be related to, or be a partner of, any other principal officer.
+7.5 It will be the responsibility of Council to ensure that possible conflicts of interest are taken into consideration when electing the Officers of the Association.
+It is desirable that, where possible, Principal Officers should not be from the same family or family unit, the same Club or more than 2 officers from the same Network.
+Where this is not possible, at least one of the Principal Officers should not be related to, or be a partner of, any other Principal Officer.
 Signatories to payments and orders should not be members of the same family or family unit.

-8.1 The President and President Elect shall be elected for a period of one year only, or for a period as decided by the Executive Committee in accordance with the provision of Rule 11.14.
+8.1 The President Elect shall be elected at the AGM by the Council and shall automatically succeed to President for a period of one year only, or for a period as decided by the Executive Committee in accordance with the provision of Rule 11.13.

-9.2 The Chairman shall be responsible for the conduct of all Management Team Meetings and, with the agreement of the President, for the conduct of the AGM and any Special General Meeting.
-He/she shall attend, but not chair , Executive Committee meetings.
+9.1 The Chairman shall be responsible for the conduct of all Management Team Meetings and, with the agreement of the President, for the conduct of the AGM and any Special General Meeting.
+He/she shall attend, but not chair, Executive Committee meetings.

 10 Life Membership – Only the Council shall have the power to elect Life Members on the recommendation of the Executive.